meedan/check-api/config/terms_of_service.md

 ## THIRD PARTY LINKS

-Checkdesk serves as an aggregation point for content from other websites.
+Check serves as an aggregation point for content from other websites.
 We cannot warrant and do not take responsibility for the text, photos, videos, graphics, audio, software, or any other data or content originating from or belonging to these sites.
 Linking to Third Party sites does not express or imply approval or endorsement of these sites or the content contained therein.
-You agree that neither Meedan nor the partner or individual managing this Checkdesk instance, bear responsibility or liability for any content accessed or harm caused from any third-party website.
-These Terms of Service are not in effect should you link from Checkdesk to a Third Party site.
-We encourage you to review the terms and policies of any site you link to from Checkdesk
+You agree that neither Meedan nor the partner or individual managing this Check instance, bear responsibility or liability for any content accessed or harm caused from any third-party website.
+These Terms of Service are not in effect should you link from Check to a Third Party site.
+We encourage you to review the terms and policies of any site you link to from Check

 ## CONTENT RIGHTS AND LICENSES

 Creative Commons
-All content created on Checkdesk, except where otherwise noted, is licensed under a Creative Commons Attribution Non-Commercial Share-Alike 3.0 Unported License.
+All content created on Check, except where otherwise noted, is licensed under a Creative Commons Attribution Non-Commercial Share-Alike 3.0 Unported License.
 Others can download, redistribute, translate, remix, tweak, and build upon your contributions non-commercially, as long as they credit you and license their new creations under identical terms.
 All new work based on yours will carry the same license, so any derivatives will also be non-commercial in nature.
 This license covers all linguistic data generated on the liveblog.

 Some rights reserved.